AdamRJensen/adamrjensen.github.io/_sources/posts/fixing_your_git_mess.md.txt

 :tags: open science, gsoc
 ```

-On a day to day basis I use GitHub Desktop due to it's nice graphical interface and that my git skills are close to zero.
-Every now and then I screw things sufficiently up that I don't know how to fix it and sometimes I don't even know how I ended up there.
+On a day-to-day basis I use GitHub Desktop due to its nice graphical interface and that my git skills are close to zero.
+Every now and then, I screw things sufficiently up that I don't know how to fix it and sometimes I don't even know how I ended up there.
 At this point, I really just want to go back in time to when my code was working - which is the topic of this blog post.

 Unfortunately, GitHub Desktop cannot help you here and you need to open up a Git Bash terminal and run a few commands.
 Without further ado, this [stackoverflow answer](https://stackoverflow.com/a/21718540/8558146) describes very well my preferred way out of trouble.
 The method lets you revert your repository back to the state of a previous commit (e.g., 0766c053) in a safe way: